quozd/awesome-dotnet/README.md

 * [Microsoft Ajax Minifier](http://ajaxmin.codeplex.com/) - Contains JS and CSS minifiers which have a highest performance, because its have been specifically designed for .NET.
 Optionally produce Source Maps for JS code.
 * [Web Markup Minifier](https://github.com/Taritsyn/WebMarkupMin) - .NET library that contains a set of markup minifiers.
 The objective of this project is to improve the performance of web applications by reducing the size of HTML, XHTML and XML code.
+* [Bunder and Minifier](https://github.com/madskristensen/BundlerMinifier) - Visual Studio extension that let's you configure bundling and minification of JS, CSS and HTML files.

 ## Misc
 * [CSharp Pad](http://csharppad.com) - A web based C# REPL with awesome code completion.